hans-m-song/blog/content/posts/setting-up-a-hugo-blog.md

 ## Adding content

-Before adding content, you can customise how new files are templated by modifying `./archetypes/default.md`
+Before adding content, you can customize how new files are templated by modifying `./archetypes/default.md`

 ```yaml
 ---